Many of our new or prospective customers frequently ask:

 By leasing a car for at most 48 months (24 months to 36 months being the norm) one was forced to get new car when lease expired.

-Direct results are cars where aluminum components that had a half life of 25 years were almost universally replaced with plastic which at best last only about 7 to 9 years.
+Direct results are cars where aluminum components that had a half life of 25 years were almost universally replaced with plastics, which at best last only about 7 to 9 years.

 Another example is plastic intake manifolds, which crack, warp, and fail in various ways.